-The Employer now, after having lost the issue of joint employment; now, for the first time are making an argument that the Claimant is not totally disabled.
+The Employer now, after having assumed the issue of joint employment; must now make the argument that the Claimant is not totally disabled.
 The evidence to refute the permanent total disability of the Claimant is nothing more than rank speculation.
 The only evidence to refute that the Claimant is not totally and permanently disabled, is the speculative testimony of Mr. Pete Mills.
 The Employer attempted to manufacture or create a potential light-duty job which involved driving a truck and significant bending and stooping, all of which were outside the restrictions of Dr. Vohra.
 Despite this, the Claimant made an effort to attempt to do this job and was unable.
 This is unrefuted.
 The only evidence is that Mr. Mills testified that he believes that the Claimant might be employable.
 This is despite the fact that, after having worked and been retained and worked on the Claimant's case from October 2004 to May 2006 at the time of the Claimant's hearing, he found not one single job offer in his alleged job assessment on behalf of the Claimant.
 NOT ONE SINGLE JOB OFFER.
-(T-69) The evidence was unequivocal that there was no way the Claimant could do his prior occupations.
+(T-69) The evidence was unequivocal there was no way the Claimant could do his prior occupations.
 (T-64) What additionally makes Mr. Mills' testimony rank speculation, is that he did no testing regarding or relating to the aptitude or the literacy of the Claimant, other than the fact that he knew that the Claimant did not get a high school degree and was in special education throughout his whole grade school education.
 You cannot refute the testimony of the Claimant that the Claimant has trouble with basic reading and writing and that the Claimant can not even fill out a job application without help.
 (T-31)

 Additionally, out of the few job prospects that Mr. Mills did find throughout his 18-month search, not one single job was in the Claimant's home county, Covington County, known to be a rural county with a high unemployment rate.
 (T-68) It defies logic that it would justify the Claimant driving nearly 100 miles one way from his home in Covington County to Madison or Jackson, Mississippi to undertake a minimum wage-type job such as those identified as possible job prospects for Mr. Kukor.
 Mr. Mills' testimony is not credible.
-He offered no testimony related to those jobs was that it was his opinion was that Mr. Kukor should have withheld truthful information about his multiple injuries and restrictions and essentially try to defraud an employer into hiring him.
-Mr. Mills' testimony is not credible inasmuch as he was paid more than \$2,300.00 and after 30 hours of work, was not able to find the Claimant one single job offer and not even one single job opportunity in the Claimant's county of residence.
+He offered no testimony that the more than 100 job searches undertaken by Mr. Kukor were not legitimate.
+His only testimony related to those jobs was that it was his opinion was that Mr. Kukor should have withheld truthful information about his multiple injuries and restrictions and essentially try to defraud an employer into hiring him.
+Mr. Mills' testimony is not credible inasmuch as he was paid more than \$2,300.00 and after 30 hours of work, was not able to find the Claimant one single job offer and not even one single job opportunity in the Claimant's county of residence after working on his case for 1 1⁄2 years.